"Some choices we live not only once but a thousand times over, remembering them for the rest of our lives."

-Normally, I would have had to retire this year [Edit: As I wrote this in 2006], based upon the current mandatory retirement age for U.S. airline pilots.
+Normally, I would have had to retire in 2006, based upon the then mandatory retirement age for U.S. airline pilots.
 Indeed, my last flight would have been planned and celebrated with family, friends, and co-workers.
 But this will not be.

 All of us who love flight will someday - inevitably and most assuredly - have their final, last flight ever.
 Some may know or suspect in advance.
 But most will not realize at the time, that this next flight will indeed be their final flight, ever ...

-A couple of years ago, while flying an East Coast overnight pattern, I awaited the results of some medical tests - wondering if the results would in fact, make that my last flight.
+In 2003 while flying an East Coast overnight pattern, I awaited the results of some medical tests and a biopsy - wondering if the results would in fact, make that my last flight.

 Rejoice those who anticipate flight.